Tight bounds for the learning of homotopy \`a la Niyogi, Smale, and Weinberger for subsets of Euclidean spaces and of Riemannian manifolds: Contribution

-As shown in Section \ref{section:optimality}, our {conditions} on $\varepsilon$ and $\delta$ are optimal for sets of dimension at least $2$ in the following sense: If the {conditions} are not satisfied, we can construct a set of positive reach $\Su$ (resp. manifold $\M$) and a sample $P$, such that {there is no $r\geq 0$ for which } $\bigcup_{p\in P} B(p, r)$ has the same homology as $\Su$ (resp. $\M$).
-In the case of $1$-dimensional manifolds, we expect the optimal {condition} to be {weaker}.
+Our conditions on $\varepsilon$ and $\delta$ are optimal for sets of dimension at least $2$ in the following sense: if the conditions are not satisfied, we can construct a set of positive reach $\Su$ (resp. manifold $\M$) and a sample $P$, such that {there is no $r\geq 0$ for which }the union of balls of radius $r$ centred at $P$ would have the same homology as $\Su$ (resp. $\M$).
+These constructions are explained in Section~\ref{sec:Euclidean_tightness}.